aysha321/EMPLOYEE_REVIEW_SYSTEM/Employee-Review-System-main/README.md

 - Submit reviews assigned to it
 - View reviews given by others

-## How to setup the project on local system
+## How to set the project on the local system
 - Clone this project from https://github.com/kunaldeep799/Employee-Review-System.git
 - Start by installing npm if you don't have it already.
-- Navigate to Project Directory and run the following the command.
+- Navigate to Project Directory and run the following command.
 ```bash
 npm install
 ```